shomali11/go-interview/strings/palindromes/palindromesentences/README.md

 ### Description

-Determine if a string is a palindrome.
+Determine if a sentence is a palindrome.

 A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as "madam" and "racecar".

 ### Example 1:

 ```
-Input:  "madam"
+Input:  "too hot to hoot."
 Output: true
 ```

 ### Example 2:

 ```
-Input:  "hello"
+Input:  "hello world"
 Output: false
 ```